KairusZhang/KairusZhang/README.md

-RustCn社区 Zhihu Twitter 10000

 🔫 Here are some fun facts about me:

 A cool guy, loving and enjoying coding!

-I'm really talented in e-sports: Ranked No.1 of CS1.6 in East China, Ranked No.97 in Pubg Mobile
+I'm really talented in Writting and Reading.

-Lived in XinJiang Bole before I was 18，I like Tianshan Moutain and the grassland, lakes and sheeps around it.
+Lived in ShangDong LiaoCheng before I was 18，I like TaiShan Moutain and the grassland, lakes and sheeps around it.

 ❤️ Rust, AI, Writing and Sharing